KolipSafa/Tubitak-E-Commerce-RAG/data/markdown/laptops/1/review_10.md

-### Review's Title: Just wow!
+### Review's Title: Must buy!

-**Review's Rating of the Laptop**: 5

 **Review's Content**:
-An amazing device especially for high & smooth performance.
-Online classes goes well..
-Touch & type makes it more effective & efficient.
-Worth buying :)
+Best budget laptop.
+If you are doing light weight tasks then it will work smooth.Don't use for heavy tasks.Overall good laptop in budget.

-**Review's Likes**: 512
+**Review's Likes**: 4
-**Review's Dislikes**: 107
+**Review's Dislikes**: 0